-Email turns 53 this year, and it’s bigger than ever.
-In fact, 98.4% of users check their email daily, making a good email client your most crucial business tool.
+Email is bigger than ever.
+According to ZeroBounce, 88% of users check their email daily, making a good email client your most crucial business tool.
 Many of us have inboxes that are overflowing — so we need help finding, managing, and responding to important mail.
 Are you succeeding with your current app?

 The good news is that every Mac comes with a decent email client — Apple Mail.
 It handles multiple accounts, is easy to use, and its integration with Spotlight makes finding emails simple.
 It works on your mobile devices as well.
 But it’s not the best at everything.